 That fresh blank page can be daunting.
 As humans, we assign a lot of importance to beginnings, so you may not be quite sure how to start.

-But since this is your first journal entry as part of this course, we're not going to worry about any of that.
+But since this is your first journal entry, we’re not going to worry about any of that.

 Here’s a phrase that might help you get started: